How do I transfer my .nl domain to One.com?

 - Select the package you want and continue to complete the order.

-After you have completed your order, we send you a confirmation via email.
-If you paid online your order will be activated automatically.
+After you have completed your order, we will send you a confirmation via email.
+If you paid online, your order will be activated automatically.
 If you chose bank transfer you need to activate the order with an SMS code.

 Tip: The email address that you enter under Customer details will be your contact email address.

 To complete the transfer you need to provide us with the transfer token.